-Variance #1: The hardship does not arise from a violation of the code.
+Variance #2: The hardship does not arise from a violation of the code.
 This lot was created by a subdivision application that was approved by the City of Sandy (Exhibit D).
 Modifying the building orientation to allow for the primary entrance to face north and for pedestrians to have access from Metolius Avenue will not allow an otherwise prohibited use in the SFR District.

-Variance #2: The hardship does not arise from a violation of the code.
+Variance #3: The hardship does not arise from a violation of the code.
 This lot was created by a subdivision application that was approved by the City of Sandy (Exhibit D).
-Not including a gate in a rear-yard fence on a through lot (adjacent to Hwy 26), will not allow an otherwise prohibited use in the SFR District.
+Not including a gate in a rear-yard fence on this lot (adjacent to Hwy 26 and SE Vista Loop Drive), will not allow an otherwise prohibited use in the SFR District.

-- C. Granting of the variance will not adversely affect implementation of the Comprehensive Plan. - D. The variance authorized will not be materially detrimental to the public welfare or materially injurious to other property in the vicinity.
+- C. Granting of the variance will not adversely affect implementation of the Comprehensive Plan. - D. The variance authorized will not be materially detrimental to the public welfare or materially injurious to other property in the vicinity. - Response: Variance #1: A variance to the transit street setback standard will not adversely affect the implementation of the Comprehensive Plan nor will it be detrimental to the public welfare or injurious to other property in the vicinity.
+This lot does not abut properties outside of Hood View Heights.
+Approval of the variance will ensure that the future home can be designed and built in a manner that is commensurate with surrounding homes.

-Variance #1: A variance to the building orientation standards for the future home adjacent to a transit street will not adversely affect the implementation of the Comprehensive Plan nor will it be detrimental to the public welfare or injurious to other property in the vicinity.
+Variance #2: A variance to the building orientation standards for the future home adjacent to a transit street will not adversely affect the implementation of the Comprehensive Plan nor will it be detrimental to the public welfare or injurious to other property in the vicinity.
 This lot does not abut properties outside of Hood View Heights, and as discussed herein, a new fence and landscaping are planned to be installed along the site's SE Vista Loop Drive frontage that will provide visual interest.
-Approval of the variance will ensure that the future home is appropriately sited and oriented in a similar manner to other surrounding homes in the area.
+Approval of the variance will ensure that the future home is appropriately sited and oriented similarly to other surrounding homes in the area.

-Variance #2: A variance to the standard for requiring a gate in a rear-yard fence on through-lots will not adversely affect implementation of the Comprehensive Plan nor will it be detrimental to the public welfare or injurious to other property in the vicinity.
+Variance #3: A variance to the standard for requiring a gate in a rear-yard fence on through-lots will not adversely affect implementation of the Comprehensive Plan nor will it be detrimental to the public welfare or injurious to other property in the vicinity.
 This lot does not abut properties outside of Hood View Heights.
 Approval of the variance will ensure that the future home can be designed and built in a manner that is commensurate with surrounding homes.